[Infographic] 12 Ways Customer Service Affects Your Bottom Line

 Today, a business’ bottom line is directly tied to its ability to satisfy consumers’ rising expectations for accessible, high-quality, and immediate service.
 Half-baked efforts to improve customer service will put your company on a fast track to failure.

-Customer service is directly tied to customer loyalty
+The customer experience is directly tied to loyalty

 In the age of digital connectedness, “word of mouth” is exponentially more powerful than ever before.
-Consumers are privy to share customer service experiences — especially bad ones — with their large networks of friends and colleagues on social and professional networks.
+Consumers are privy to share their experiences — especially bad ones — with their large networks of friends and colleagues on social and professional networks.

 The effect of consumers’ experiences on customer retention and brand image is greater than ever before.
 In a competitive landscape, customers won’t think twice about abandoning your service or product in favor of another company vying for their business.

-Here are 12 sets of statistics on customer service
+Here are 12 sets of statistics on the customer experience

 1. Companies throw away billions of dollars per year due to poor customer service.